 Charter School Facilities Credit Enhancement Grant Program: The federally-funded Charter School Facilities Credit Enhancement Grant Program provides grants to fully or partially fund debt service reserve accounts on bond transactions issued through the Authority.
 The grant is intended to reduce the overall cost of borrowing for charter schools as it eliminates the need to fund the reserve through bond proceeds.
-This program is accounted for in the Federal Trust Fund (CFDA 85.354A).
 In addition to the existing \$8.3 million grant, the Authority was awarded \$8 million for the Project Acceleration Notes and Credit Enhancement Alternatives (PANACEA) Program in September 2017.
 This program enhances financing to charter schools to accelerate the development of permanent charter school facilities.
+Throught the same federal grant program, in June 2019, the Authority applied for, and in August 2019 was awarded, a \$20 million grant for the Chater Access to Bank Loan Enhancement (Charter ABLE) Program.
+This program is accounted for in the Federal Trust Fund (CFDA 85.354A).

-MANAGEMENT'S DISCUSSION AND ANALYSIS (unaudited) FOR THE YEAR ENDED JUNE 30, 2018
+MANAGEMENT'S DISCUSSION AND ANALYSIS (unaudited) FOR THE YEAR ENDED JUNE 30, 2019